Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Description

-Hooded MerganserThe hooded merganser is a small diving duck with a long, pointed black bill.
+Hooded MerganserThe hooded merganser is a small diving duck with a long, pointed bill.
 The adult male hooded merganser has a white fan-shaped crest on his head.
 He has bright yellow eyes, a black head, a white chest with two black stripes, a brownish-black back, rust-colored sides, and a grayish-brown rump and tail.
 The female hooded merganser has brown eyes, a reddish crest, and grayish-brown feathers.

 Range